159.jpg

 In addition, it reduced the potentially retinal defocus at near, as it also effectively functioned as a low plus lens add for near to reduce the blur-driven component of the overall accommodative stimulus.

 Reasonable research has shown that this approach is likely to increase myopic progression and not slow it.
+I have given details of a well conducted and clear review of previous studies on this topic.

 Recent research has shown that cells in the retina are sensitive to defocus and can even tell if the focal point of the miss focus is in front of or behind the eye.
 Myopic miss focus at the fovea is shown to be a driver of eye elongation and therefore of myopic progression.
 Hyperopic defocus in the retinal periphery is known to be a driver for ocular elongation and myopic progression.
 Hyperopic defocus at the fovea has not shown to be a driver for ocular elongation and myopic progression.